micheledinelli/rufus/README.md

 <!-- [Francesco Rufini](https://www.francescorufini.it)'s personal website -->
 </div>

-Francesco Rufini (aka Rufus) is a videographer based in Milan with a strong passion for motion design and VFX.
+Francesco Rufini (aka Rufus) is a Milan based Videographer with a strong passion for motion design and VFX.
 Specialized in crafting unique visual content by combining high-quality footage with innovative and creative editing.